downfromthetrees/the_magic_eye/README.md

 * Range is 0-16, where 0 matches exact as possible images and 16 matches every image
 * The default is 5, but if you're a subreddit that has issues with similar memes/tweets, experiment with other numbers.

+### On user reply (enabled by default)

+    "onUserReply": "reportBot",

+When a user replies to one of the bots removal messages, report it happening.

+Notes:
+* `onUserReply`: This can be one of:
+    * `"reportBot"`: reports the bots removal comment with the users message in the report.
+    * `"reportUser"`: reports the comment that replied to Magic Eye

 ### Remove reposts (enabled by default)